 You need to submit a bond application to us.
 If you’re ready to apply now, you may do so HERE!

 STEP 2: Underwriting

-We will ask you a couple of important information needed for the bond.
+We will ask you for a couple of important information needed for the bond.
 This will include your financial history, business performance history, and your credit score.
-An expert underwriter will take a thorough look on all those.
+An expert underwriter will take a thorough look at all those.

 STEP 3: Bond execution